The Boys Spring 2021 Season

 All other players living outside these two public high school districts are highly encouraged to play youth lacrosse in your local public high school district youth program where you live.
 You may incur higher registration fees if you play with McLean Youth Lacrosse in order to help off-set higher Fairfax County User Fees for non-county residents that use county fields in McLean.

-In the 2020 Spring Season, we will participate in the Northern Virginia Youth Lacrosse League (NVYLL) in boys 10U, 12U, & 14U divisions.
+In the 2021 Spring Season, we will participate in the Northern Virginia Youth Lacrosse League (NVYLL) in boys 10U, 12U, & 14U divisions.
 We will also potentially send Boys teams at 10U, 12U, and 14U to play in addition to NVYLL games, teams in the Metro League with Bethesda Lacrosse Club and others, more details soon.
-Boys 8UB will be in house and play other 8UB teams from Falls Church, Annandale, and Bethesda.
+Boys 8U will be in house and play other 8U teams from Falls Church, Annandale, and Bethesda.
 No high school players, or anyone playing high school lacrosse, can play in the NVYLL league unless 14 yrs old and not playing in high school.
-We will also offer a 6U boys (5&6 yr olds) division that will practice only on 6-7 Saturdays in the spring and we will schedule several Saturday scrimmages for this new age-group.
+We will also offer a 6U boys (5&6 yr olds) division that will practice only on 6 Saturdays in the spring and we will schedule several Saturday scrimmages for this new age-group.

-6U Boys & Girls (5&6 yr olds) will start practices on Saturday March 28, in the morning or afternoons at McLean HS Stadium Turf or Bermuda grass field, between the hours of 10am-4pm.
-6U Boys and girls will have Saturday practices every Saturday for 6-7 weeks and conclude their Spring season with scrimmages against Springfield and Vienna 6U teams.
+6U Boys & Girls (5&6 yr olds) will start practices/clinic on Sat April 10th, in the morning or afternoons at McLean HS Stadium Turf or Bermuda grass field, between the hours of 10am-4pm.
+6U Boys and girls will have Saturday practices every Saturday for 6 weeks (April 10 to May 15) and conclude their Spring season with scrimmages against other 6U teams.

 Age-Based Programs — The age-based programs in the NVYLL are designed for boys from age 7 to age 14 (8U-14U).
 Practices are held one to three times a week with boys games on Saturdays and girls games on Sundays.
 These games are played throughout the Northern Virginia areas and Bethesda and requires travel.